Wings for NONMEM on the NeSI HPC3

 AI-generated content may be incorrect.

-Once you completed rjm-configure you can start using WFN to submit NONMEM jobs to HPC3.
+Once you complete rjm-configure you can start using WFN to submit NONMEM jobs to HPC3.

 Managing Files on HPC3 and Checking on HPC3 job progress

-Using ondemand to Access your NeSI home directory
+Using NeSI ondemand to Access your NeSI home directory

 1. https://ondemand.nesi.org.nz/public/